Hometown: London, ON

 What is the most interesting or unique thing that has ever happened to you and/or what is the most interesting thing about you?

 The most interesting thing I find about me pertains to my core family values and upbringing.
-To do this day, my family participates in fostering children.
-My sister and I have had over a dozen foster brothers and sisters over the last 17 years and still are currently involved in helping families.
-This has influenced a deep rooted value of understanding how important a family structure is, and how when you have to have the power to help, it is your responsibility to do so.
+Until recently, my family participated in fostering children.
+My sister and I have had over a dozen foster brothers and sisters over the last 18 years.
+This has influenced a deep-rooted value of understanding how important a family structure is, and how when you have to have the power to help, it is your responsibility to do so.

 What is your career ambition and what are you doing or plan to do to accomplish that goal?